GaloisInc/saw-script/doc/manual/manual.md

 }) abc;
 ~~~

-which initializes `x` to whatever it is initialized to in the C code
+which initializes `x` to whatever it is initialized to in the C code at
-at the beginning of verification.
+the beginning of verification.
 This specification is now safe for
-compositional verification: SAW won't rewrite a term with `f_spec`
+compositional verification: SAW won't use the specification `f_spec`
-unless it can determine that `x` still has its initial value.
+unless it can determine that `x` still has its initial value at the
+point of a call to `f`.

 ## Preconditions and Postconditions